Reward function compression facilitates goal-dependent reinforcement learning: Results

 \subsection{Reward processing correlates with performance}

 During the task, participants were instructed to ``collect'' positive outcomes (either points or goal images) by pressing a specific key while ignoring negative outcomes, a phase we refer to as ``reward collection'' (Figure \ref{fig:task_structure}).
-In this section, we explore reward collection reaction times (RTs) as a behavioral marker of reward function compression.
+In this section, we explore reward collection reaction times (RTs; Supplementary Fig. 1) as a behavioral marker of reward function compression.
 As participants switch from controlled to more automatic reward processing, their reward collection should become faster.
 The quicker an individual can recognize and react to an outcome as desirable, the less cognitive effort is presumably expended on this evaluative step.
 This, in turn, could free up cognitive capacity for the main task of learning new stimulus-response associations.
 Therefore, we expected individual differences in reward collection RTs across conditions to correlate with corresponding differences in learning performance.
+By contrast, faster reward collection RTs due to motor habituation, general arousal, or automatic valuation would not systematically differ across the various conditions.

-In each experiment, individual differences between Points and Goals learning accuracy were strongly correlated with corresponding differences in reward collection RTs (Figure \ref{fig:rc_rt_perf_corrs_by_cond}).
-Similarly, performance differences between pairs of Goals conditions within the same experiment correlated with corresponding reward collection RT differences (Figure \ref{fig:behav_model_results}D,H, Figure \ref{fig:rc_rt_perf_corrs_by_group}).
-By contrast, we found weak or no correlation between choice RT and performance differences across conditions of Experiments 1-2 (Figures \ref{fig:choice_rt_perf_corrs_by_cond}-\ref{fig:choice_rt_perf_corrs_by_group}), counter to the competing hypothesis that goal maintenance impacts choice through a dual-tasking effect, whereby the cognitive load of maintaining the goal to interpret goal-dependent feedback would interfere with and slow down the choice process.
+In each experiment, average block-wise individual differences between Points and Goals learning accuracy were strongly correlated with corresponding differences in median log reward collection RTs (Supplementary Fig. 3).
+Similarly, performance differences between pairs of Goals conditions within the same experiment correlated with corresponding reward collection RT differences (Figure \ref{fig:behav_model_results}d, h, Supplementary Fig. 3).
+We sought to ensure that this finding was not driven by differences in engagement or difficulty across conditions.
+To this end, we reasoned that, if a third, non-specific factor jointly drove block-level changes in choice accuracy and reward collection RTs, we should also expect it to drive choice RTs, and thus a similar correlation between performance and RT.
+Contrary to this prediction, we found weak or no correlation between choice RT and performance differences across conditions of Experiments 1-2 (Supplementary Figs. 6-7).
+This shows that block-level reward collection RT is uniquely predictive of accuracy.
+This finding is also counter to the competing hypothesis that goal maintenance impacts choice through a dual-tasking effect, whereby the cognitive load of maintaining the goal to interpret goal-dependent feedback would interfere with and slow down the choice process.